taniavozniuk/wwt-frontend-tech-task/README.md

 ### How to submit the task

-- Create a **private** copy(not fork) of the repository, preserving the full commit history
+- Create a **public** copy(not fork) of the repository, preserving the full commit history
 - Complete the task in this private repository
-- Add @ltlaitoff to the repository for review
 - Inform HR that the task is complete and ready for review

-Also, please let us know upfront whether you would like detailed feedback (what exactly was wrong and a score), or if a simple acceptance or rejection response is sufficient.
+Also, please let us know upfront whether you would like detailed feedback (what exactly was wrong and a score), or if a simple acceptance or rejection response is sufficient

 ## How to set up the project

 All scripts described below (except for _**dependency installation**_) can be used with pnpm instead of npm.
-They work the same way.
+They work the same way

 ### Installing dependencies